 This chapter will outline the CockroachDB architecture from APIs and transactional models through to distributed clusters.
 We’ll review the “familiar” bits: wire protocol, SQL language, transactions, then on to the architecture of a single node server.
 Finally, we’ll dive deep into the distributed database architecture covering topics such as Ranges, replication strategies, leaseholders, clock synchronization and the role of the Raft protocol.

-Architecture at a glance

-Summary of all the sections below, with a master diagram

-QUESTION: Are the correct layers:

-Wire protocol

-SQL

-Transactions

-Distribution

-Storage

-Transactions are implemented across the SQL, Distribution and Storage layer.
-Maybe it’s best to push discussion on transactions until after all that has been made clear?
-I guess this is why you have the “life of a Distributed transaction” in the docs after everything else has been described?

 Physical Architecture